iamjoker021/NPNG-Full-Stack-Developer-Tasks/README.md

 ## Sep-4
 ### What Happend?
-- Started basic on JS, task to change JS colot on button click
+- Started basic on JS, varoious taks invloving DOM manipulation, Math, fetch etc.. are invloved

 ### Task:
 - Create webpage to change bg color on button click using JS